 All well-meaning advice, no doubt, but after a while, hearing limit after limit can feel draining.

-Instead, use the power of positive language and talk about what he can or should do, instead of what he can’t or shouldn’t.
-Tell him to walk along the hallway, sit facing the dining table, or get down from the bookshelves.
-Same intentions, but said in a way that makes him more likely to comply.
+Instead, use the power of positive language and talk about what your toddler can or should do, instead of what she can’t or shouldn’t.
+Tell her to walk along the hallway, sit facing the dining table, or get down from the bookshelves.
+Same intentions, but said in a way that makes her more likely to comply.

 5. Have realistic expectations

-We forget that a toddler’s development will always trump any kind of discipline or communication.
+We forget that a toddler’s development will always override any kind of discipline or communication.

 Kids are wired in a way that makes it more likely for them to throw a tantrum, no matter how much you try to avoid them.
 They may not be ready to share or they may have different taste sensitivities compared to us.
 They may not even know the emotions they feel.

 So, no matter how many times you’ve told your toddler not to hit, be patient when he still doesn’t listen.
-Understanding that they’re still learning about themselves and their surroundings will make you more empathetic and understanding when they inevitably struggle.
+Knowing that he’s always learning will make you more empathetic when he inevitably struggles.

 6. Create an environment suitable for toddlers